FULL-TIME CLASSES

 ELIGIBILITY

-Admission is open to anyone 16 years or older (unless otherwise noted in the catalog) regardless of educational background.
+Admission is open to anyone 16 years or older (unless otherwise noted in the catalog), regardless of educational background.

 Students attending a full-time high school must have the permission of their High School Principal and the Director of Adult Education.
 Approval for admission is determined by the merits of each case.